-After years of research, development & testing, in collaboration with Law enforcement, the Inspiring Kindness (IK) tool was 1st used by the non-profit, Life Vest Inside.
-In Vancouver Washington, the Clark County Sheriff's Office, implemented the IK methodology, enabling the officers to catch and recognize acts of kindness and to issue Kindness Citations.
-In addition to being recognized, the Citation also allowed the recipient to trigger a donation to a participating local charity.
+After years of research, development & testing, in collaboration with Law enforcement, the Inspiring Kindness (IK) tool was 1st used by the non-profit, Family Giving Tree In collaboration with East Palo Alto Police department, enabling the officers to catch and recognize acts of kindness.
+After further improvement of the methodology, Inspiring Kindness was last year also successfully used by the non-profit Life Vest Inside in collaboration Clark County Sheriff's Office.
+In addition to being recognized for the act of kindness, each issued Kindness Citation also triggered a donation to a participating local charity.
 By clicking here, you will see how excited the Chief and more than 150 officers became when they experienced the effect of Inspiring Kindness.

 As Inspiring Kindness is triggering pledged donations by catching people doing good, it is also enabling the ones caught to continue increasing the impact by honoring another person's good deeds.
 This opportunity makes it possible to leverage the well-known Pay-It-Forward effect, adding a new donation to the one already pledged.